-- The consistency and quality of communication; - Frequency and attendance of school events and workshops - Partnership in decision making within structures, such as SSC and ELAC.
+- The consistency and quality of communication; - · Frequency and attendance of school events and workshops - Partnership in decision making within structures, such as SSC and ELAC.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of Families who feel welcome and heard by the school (according to bi- annual survey) 89% SY 21-22: 100% 90% % of Families who feel the school does a good job of family engagement 88% SY 21-22: 100% 90%
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of Families who feel welcome and heard by the school (according to bi- annual survey) 99% SY 21-22: 97% The school staff listen to parents when they have questions, concerns, or ideas.
+99% % of Families who feel the school does a good job of family engagement 100% SY 21-22: 88% I am satisfied with the amount of opportunities provided to families to 100%

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 (according to bi- annual survey) % of Families who agree that school listens to family voice in input and decision making (according to bi-annual survey) 85% SY 21-22: 100% 90% Average Score on Family Engagement Self-Reflection Tool 3.08 SY 21-22: 3.08 3.4+
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 (according to bi- annual survey) participate in school activities and programs % of Families who agree that school listens to family voice in input and decision making (according to bi-annual survey) No Data SY 21-22: 90% The school listens to family voice and input when making decisions.
+90% Average Score on Family Engagement Self-Reflection Tool 3.33 3.33 3.5+

-Action # Title Description Total Funds Contributing 4.1 Parent Learning Center Supports Maintain and improve services from Alpha Parent Learning Center & Parent Learning Center Lead to provide resources and support for Alpha families through education and connections to resources. \$41,257.00 No 4.2 Improve Family / Staff Communication Improve various ways to communicate with families and collect authentic input and feedback, including: Increased informal touchpoints between staff and families Family surveys in Fall and Spring with follow up meetings Family conferences - 3 times per year Further development of School Site Council structure with improved attendance Further development of English Language Advisory Committee structure with improved attendance Ensuring School culture survey is shared and discussed with families.
-No
+Action # Title Description Total Funds Contributing 4.1 Parent Learning Center Supports Maintain and improve services from Alpha Parent Learning Center & Parent Learning Center Lead to provide resources and support for Alpha families through education and connections to resources. \$5,485.00 No 4.2 Improve Family / Staff Communication Improve various ways to communicate with families and collect authentic input and feedback, including: Increased informal touchpoints between staff and families Family surveys in Fall and Spring with follow up meetings Family conferences - 3 times per year Further development of School Site Council structure with improved attendance Further development of English Language Advisory Committee structure with improved attendance Development of Class Parent Structure \$300.00 No

-Action # Title Description Total Funds Contributing 4.3 Parent Communication via Remind Improved parent communication systems, particularly with the use of Remind to reach all families. \$3,390.00 No 4.4 Parent Leadership Trainings Maintain parent leadership training meetings to help families develop the skills to advocate for their students. \$2,459.00 No 4.5 Robust Parent Community Events Create a community programming scope and sequence for the school year, including workshops, family events, and Cafecito. \$6,392.00 No 4.6 Hire Senior Director of Advocacy and Community Engagement (SD of ACE) We will hire a SD of ACE to form partnerships with external parties to bring additional services and resources to students and families, including our parent learning center.
-In addition, this role will help train parent leaders to develop skills in advocating for their students and fostering their leadership skills. \$42,700.00 No
+Action # Title Description Total Funds Contributing 4.3 Parent Communication via Konstella Improved parent communication systems, particularly with the use of Konstella to reach all families. \$599.00 No 4.4 Parent Leadership Trainings Maintain parent leadership training meetings to help families develop the skills to advocate for their students. \$7,348.00 No 4.5 Robust Parent Community Events Create a community programming scope and sequence for the school year, including workshops, family events, and Cafecito. \$10,506.00 No 4.6 Parent Volunteer Systems Re-establish the parent volunteer system and structure, including non-mandatory parent volunteer hours, facilitator of system, development of opportunities, and communication of volunteer opportunities in order to have parents be a larger presence on campus. \$2,673.00 No 4.7 Hire Senior Director of Advocacy and Community Engagement (SD of ACE) We will hire a SD of ACE to form partnerships with external parties to bring additional services and resources to students and families, including our Parent Learning Center.
+In addition, this person will help train parent leaders to develop skills in advocating for their students and fostering their leadership skills. \$42,700.00 Yes